The online experiences of children in Australia

 About the research

-This research draws on data from eSafety’s ‘Keeping Kids Safe Online’ survey, conducted in December 2024 to February 2025.
-The survey examined the online experiences and participation of children in Australia.
+This research draws on data from eSafety’s ‘Keeping Kids Safe Online’ survey.

 Helpful resources